tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 There are options to access the data with column names, but this becomes inconvenient to work with later when we're passing the data to other library functions.
 Since the columns of our data are relatively simple to remember, it's better to just load it as a regular ``ndarray`` (NumPy: *n*-dimensional array).
 We can format our variable names by *slicing*, which is a common way to subset data in NumPy.
 A ``:`` grabs all rows or columns.
 A list with ``[]`` is used to grab only certain rows or columns by index.
 Lastly, a range (e.g., ``1:3``) is used to grab rows or columns within a range of indices.
 We'll separate the data into the time column and the EMG columns.
 Finally, to check the dimensionality of the raw and sliced data, we can use NumPy's ``shape`` function, which returns the number of elements in each dimension (rows, then columns).

-The code below loads our data collected in :ref:`analysis_to_collect`.

 .. code-block:: python
    :linenos: